level-up-hour/episodes/E12/README.md

-# Season 1 Episode 12: More on Nextcloud, systemd in a container
+# Episode 12: More on Nextcloud, systemd in a container

 ## Description